phillipadsmith/2014.phillipadsmith.com/_posts/2016-02-24-dear-media-entrepreneurs-canadian-media-is-the-next-big-opportunity.md

 Since June this year, Connect been part of conversations about the “future of information, news, and media” in Berlin, San Francisco, and London.
 [This week, we are taking that conversation to New York](http://connect.hackshackers.com/event/nyc/).
 And we’ve recently confirmed dates for [Austin](http://connect.hackshackers.com/event/austin/), [Brussels](http://connect.hackshackers.com/event/brussels/), and Miami.

-TK: These events are TK, TK, and TK.
+Connect events are trying to build a culture of experimentation and a community of innovators; the kind of experimentation and culture of innovation that is so needed in Canada right now.

 ## Oh Canada?
-Canada is noticeably absent from the list of cities that Connect is visiting, as it is absent from many lists that are making a difference in the global media conversation.
+Canada is noticeably absent from the list of cities that Connect is visiting, however, as it is absent from many lists that are making a difference in the global media conversation.

 There are few, if any, notable Knight Foundation investments in Canadian experiments.
 The Open News program has also passed Canada over for five years in a row, even though the Mozilla Foundation is mostly based in Canada.
 And the last time that the Online News Association — one of the world’s largest gatherings of people thinking about these questions — held its conference in Canada was almost a decade a go.